 5. Disease and pest resistance

-6. Climate control
+6. Climate regulation

-Workshop: Making healing compost soil “Kombooster”
+Workshop: Production of healing compost soil “Kombooster”

 Invitation to the Pulse Generator Workshop for more vitality in your environment